imigueldiaz/astro-shoots-geojson/README.md

 The script generates two output files:

 1. `output.csv`: A CSV file containing the extracted light pollution data.
-Each row represents a data point with the following columns:
+Each row represents a data point with the following columns (if the option `--output-format CSV` is used):
    - Latitude
    - Longitude
    - Radiance
    - mpsas (magnitudes per square arcsecond)
    - Bortle (Bortle scale value)
-2. `output.csv.gz`: A compressed version of the CSV file using gzip compression.
+2. `output.csv.gz`: A compressed version of the CSV file using gzip compression if the `--gzip` option is used.
+3. `output.csv.zip`: A compressed version of the CSV file using zip compression if the `--zip` option is used.

 ## License